Top 5 Best Crappie Reels In 2024 Reviewed

 It depends on the technique and location you’re using, but in my opinion, it’s more or less irrelevant.

 Most small spinning reels will have a ratio of 5 to 6.4.
-These ratios and anything in between is going to be fine for crappie.
+These ratios and anything in between are going to be fine for crappie.

 If by chance you are flipping or pitching, it might be better to go a faster ratio, but it’s by no means essential.